About Our Kindergarten...

 *New families - please click on the application link above to apply for enrollment.

-*All families - Please prepare to submit the following files during your application process (birth certificate, baptismal record (if Catholic) and immunization records.
+*All families - Please prepare to submit the following files during your application process (birth certificate, baptismal record (if Catholic), immunization records, STE Health Form and Electronic Payment Authorization Form.

 Tuition and tithing